 Live Traffic & Road Conditions

 The real-time traffic map above shows the user’s current traffic information for major highways and roads in over 50 countries.
-The feature uses four-color codes (black, red, yellow, green) to indicate traffic volume, from the most massive traffic to lightest traffic situations.
+The feature uses four-color codes (black, red, yellow, green) to indicate traffic volume, from the most massive traffic to the lightest traffic situations.

 If you want route planning, visit our driving directions page, where you can also control traffic congestion on the go.